PzAz04Maus/Abiogenesis/_AB13 Rulebook/Chapter 5 - Combat/_Master.md

 If an explosion occurs in an enclosed space with walls strong  enough to resist its force, the shock wave rebounds within that space, likely striking all targets multiple times within a fraction of  a second.
 This is known as the “chunky salsa effect” for reasons  which should be obvious to any reader with an active imagination  (thank you, FASA).

-Shock waves tend to follow the path of least resistance  whenever one exists.
+Shockwaves tend to follow the path of least resistance  whenever one exists.
 If an explosion occurs within a space that is  less than twice its Radius in only one or two dimensions, extend its  Radius by an amount equal to the lack of space.
 For example, in a  two-meter-wide hallway, an explosion with a 5m Radius is missing   eight meters of normal expansion room.
 Therefore, its Radius is  extended from 5m to 13m.